jg-digital-media/photos_api/README.md

 ## **Progress**:

-+ Have Set up successful database migrations
++ Have Set up successful database migrations.
-+ Created Models for Photos and Owners
++ Created Models for Photos and Owners.
-+ Have defined database relationships using Eloquent Syntax
++ Have defined database relationships using Eloquent Syntax.
-+ Have created database seeder files based on the Models
++ Have created database seeder files based on the Models.
 + Have created factory files with Artisan.
 They've changed in Laravel 8.
 How to use Faker library?
-+ Have successfully seeded the Models with test data
++ Have successfully seeded the Models with test data.
++ Some doubt about whether Eloquent Relationships have been successfully been set up but basic commands working un /tinker that verifies the test records are there.
++ Created the API Resource Controllers for Owner and Photos.

 ## Migrations